Indonesia suffers setback in fight against haze after suit rejected

-PALEMBENG, Indonesia/JAKARTA (Reuters) - Indonesia’s efforts to penalize the companies allegedly responsible for its annual forest fires suffered a setback on Wednesday after a judge rejected a $565 million lawsuit against a pulp and paper firm.
+PALEMBENG, Indonesia/JAKARTA, Dec 30 (Reuters) - Indonesia’s efforts to penalize the companies allegedly responsible for its annual forest fires suffered a setback on Wednesday after a judge rejected a $565 million lawsuit against a pulp and paper firm.

 Indonesia brought a civil case in a South Sumatra court against PT Bumi Mekar Hijau (BMH), a supplier to Asia Pulp and Paper, one of the world’s biggest pulp and paper companies.